loljoho/blog/README.md

 ### Development & Workflow

- - I use a modified version of the [Git Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow):
+ - I use a modified version of the [Git Feature Branch Workflow][git-workflow]:
    - I use `gh-pages` instead of `master` because I'm deploying directly to GitHub Pages
    - I use `develop` as a development branch:
      - All `feat/*` branches are branched off of `develop`